huolter/Azure-AI-Language-Solutions/Azure Text Analytics/README.md

 - Sentiment: The sentiment analysis result, which can be positive, neutral, or negative.
 - Key Phrases: A list of important phrases extracted from the text.
 - Entities: Recognized entities (e.g., person names, locations, organizations) with their respective categories.

+Check output.txt for a sample of expected output

 ## Notes